ant-design/ant-design/docs/blog/to-be-collaborator.en-US.md

 ## Submit a Pull Request

-You can switch to the branches page on your github code warehouse page, click the fix-branch branch, click the `New pull request` button, add relevant comments and submit.
-Or switch to the code warehouse of the fix-branch branch, click the `Compare & pull request` button, add relevant comments and submit.
+You can switch to the branches page on your github code repository page, click the fix-branch branch, click the `New pull request` button, add relevant comments and submit.
+Or switch to the code repository of the fix-branch branch, click the `Compare & pull request` button, add relevant comments and submit.

 - On the [PR page](https://github.com/ant-design/ant-design/pulls), carefully fill in the submission description according to the default format, and you can refer to the merged PR.